Billfold-Technologies/snippet-lab/README.md

 # snippet-lab

-bft-snippet.lab is the repository for Billfold Technology snippet based business particles and nucleus files.
+bft-snippet.lab is the repository for Billfold Technology snippet and stylesheet UI based business particles and nucleus files.

 | Command | Description |
 | --- | --- |